-When the British colonized northern Nigeria from 1903, they established settlements outside the walled enclosures of the traditional Hausa cities.
-These settlements were called Sabon Gari (Hau. new town) - residential areas for mainly non-Muslims, and later non-indigenes - and offer an urban space in which tradition is negotiated with modernity.
-This modernity is constructed on the platform of availability of sex and alcohol, generally in bars and hotels openly patronized by all shades of religious adherents.
+In Hausaland, the Sabon Gari (Hau. new town) - residential areas for mainly non-indigenes - offers a space in which tradition is negotiated with modernity.
+This modernity is negotiated on the platform of availability of sex and alcohol, generally in bars and hotels openly patronized by all shades of religious adherents.
 The Sabon Gari then became a city at the edge of a city.
 Created to delineate spaces between non-indigenes and indigenous Muslims in northern Nigeria, the Sabon Gari as a public space created its own rules and regulations governing hedonistic pleasures.

-For the conservative Muslim established in the moral safety of walled Hausa cities, the Sabon Gari is truly a "hell on earth" - a portal through which aliens ("strangers", non-indigenes) and their values filter to the moral space of Islamicate social structures.
 The bars, hotels, liquor houses, and later cinemas were all located within its boundaries.
 This attracted predominantly young patrons, who were eager to run away from the moral climates of the traditional dwelling places.
 In particular, for residents in Kano and Zaria, with their walled Emirate administrative structure, the Sabon Gari settlements provide a ready escape to experience unmediated modernity.

 Negotiations of modernity by youth using sex and alcohol and blurring gender public spatial spaces has been recorded as a trenchant modernist statement by youth in Islamic or Islamicate environments.
-For instance, in Egypt, Mona Abaza (2002) noted that "the conduct of youth, together with unbridled sexual behavior in public spaces, has become an obsession" (p.
-102).
+For instance, in Egypt, Mona Abaza (2002) noted that "the conduct of youth, together with unbridled sexual behaviour in public spaces, has become an obsession" (p.102).
 The new public theater for expressing youth identity in a modernist mould in Egypt is the shopping mall, a point of convergence for Egyptian youth to socialize and mix in groups.
 Further, "young lovers in Cairo find that the veil is no hindrance to kissing and holding hands as they walk along the river banks" (ibid).